Whlxon/WebSite/README.md

-Hy and welcome to my webSite,
+Okay welcome to my website Github Repo,

+in this Repo you can find all the file I use in my VPS to boot up my website properly.

+For all the file in ts or in js, it's for my server management, for the backend ^^

+For all the file in php, it's the connections front end and back end.

+And for the other file in html, it's the front end.

-Idk if you really need a Readme file but just to explane that this webSite is mine and that it !
+Even if this repo is online, my website is mine and that's it !

-Good continuation for the next !